mabdullahjs/mabdullahjs/README.md

 <h3 align="center" style="margin-top: 4px;">A PASSIONATED SOFTWARE ENGINEER!</h3>

 <p>
 	Hello, fellow coders and tech enthusiasts!
-I'm a passionate software engineer, a dedicated MERN stack developer, and deeply in love with the art of programming.
+I'm a passionate software engineer, a dedicated MERN stack developer, and Agentic AI developer, and deeply in love with the art of programming.
 Here on my GitHub account, you'll find a treasure trove of my coding adventures and projects that reflect my unending passion for creating innovative solutions.

 Within this GitHub realm, you'll discover a diverse array of projects, code snippets, and experiments spanning various domains.
 From web applications harnessing the latest technologies to a wide range of software development projects, my GitHub is a testament to my unwavering commitment to the world of software development.